ncbi-nlp/DeepSeeNet/README.rst

 DeepSeeNet is a high-performance deep learning framework for grading of color fundus photographs using the AREDS simplified severity scale.
 For more details, please see `<https://ncbi-nlp.github.io/DeepSeeNet/>`_.

+Update (July 25, 2025): DeepSeeNet + is now available.
+The model has been further trained on an additional 40,000 curated color fundus photographs from the AREDS2 dataset.
+Please see `https://github.com/ncbi-nlp/deepseenet-plus/` for details.

 Getting Started with DeepSeeNet
 ===============================